Paouky/paouky-docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 ### Transaction Aggregation

-While the kernel excess of a transaction can be computed by anyone, there is a major benefit in including it in every transactions's kernel, as it allows for aggregation within blocks.
+While the kernel excess of a transaction can be computed by anyone, there is a major benefit in including it in every transaction's kernel, as it allows for aggregation within blocks.

 The following is true for any valid transcation (ignoring fees).